Defective Smoke Alarms

 We know how to prove liability and the true value of your claim.
 We are adept at bringing in appropriate and reputable engineers and experts in various fields to inspect the product and testify to the design defect or manufacturing flaw that led to the alarm malfunctioning and causing harm.

-At the Law Office of Cohen & Jaffe LLP, we have been representing injured clients since 2003 and have over 100 years of combined experience in litigating personal injury lawsuits in the Long Island and New York City area.
+At the Law Office of Cohen & Jaffe LLP, we have been representing injured clients since 2003 and have over 100 years of combined experience in litigating personal injury lawsuits in the Long Island and nearby areas including Nassau County, Suffolk County and Queens.

 Contact us today for a free evaluation of your smoke alarm failure claim.
 We can come to you at home, at work, in the hospital or wherever is most convenient for you.